dbt-labs/dbt-utils/README.md

 ```

 #### cardinality_equality ([source](macros/schema_tests/cardinality_equality.sql))
 This schema test asserts if values in a given column have exactly the same cardinality as values from a different column in a different model.
+An option to test that the two columns share unique values is provided via the test_uniqueness option.

 Usage:
 ```yaml